Battle of Adys: Background

 The First Punic War between the states of Carthage and Rome began in 264 BC.
 Carthage was the leading maritime power in the Western Mediterranean, its navy dominating both militarily and commercially.
 Rome had recently unified mainland Italy south of the Arno.
 The immediate cause of the war was a wish to control the Sicilian town of Messana (modern Messina).
 More broadly both sides wished to control Syracuse, the most powerful city-state in Sicily.
-By 260 BC the war had grown into a struggle in which the Romans at least wanted control the whole of Sicily.
+By 260 BC the war had grown into a struggle in which the Romans wanted at least control the whole of Sicily.

 The Carthaginians were engaging in their traditional policy of waiting for their opponents to wear themselves out, in the expectation of then regaining some or all of their possessions and negotiating a mutually satisfactory peace treaty.
 The Romans were essentially a land-based power and had gained control of most of Sicily using their army.
 The war there had reached a stalemate, as the Carthaginians focused on defending their well-fortified towns and cities; these were mostly on the coast and so could be supplied and reinforced by sea without the Romans being able to use their superior army to interfere.
 The focus of the war shifted to the sea, where the Romans had little experience; on the few occasions they had previously felt the need for a naval presence they had relied on small squadrons provided by their allies.
 In 260 BC Romans set out to construct a fleet using a shipwrecked Carthaginian quinquereme as a blueprint for their own ships.

 Naval victories at Mylae and Sulci, and their frustration at the continuing stalemate in Sicily, led the Romans to focus on a sea-based strategy and to develop a plan to invade the Carthaginian heartland in North Africa and threaten their capital, Carthage (close to what is now Tunis).
 Both sides were determined to establish naval supremacy and invested large amounts of money and manpower in increasing and maintaining the size of their navies.

 The Roman fleet of 330 warships plus an unknown number of transport ships sailed from Ostia, the port of Rome, in early 256 BC, commanded by the consuls for the year, Marcus Atilius Regulus and Lucius Manlius Vulso Longus.
 They embarked approximately 26,000 picked legionaries from the Roman forces on Sicily.
 The Carthaginians were aware of the Romans' intentions and mustered all 350 available warships under Hanno and Hamilcar, off the south coast of Sicily to intercept them.
 A combined total of about 680 warships carrying up to 290,000 crew and marines met in the battle of Cape Ecnomus.
 The Carthaginians took the initiative, anticipating that their superior ship-handling skills would tell.
 After a prolonged and confused day of fighting the Carthaginians were defeated, losing 30 ships sunk and 64 captured to Roman losses of 24 ships sunk.